 - Fill Out the Paperwork: All the forms should come with printed instructions on how to specify powers.
 Do not sign the paperwork just yet.

-- Meet with a Notary to Sign: Find a local notary and bring you parent(s) with proper form of ID to sign the paperwork under witness.
+- Meet with a Notary to Sign: Find a local notary and bring your parent(s) with the proper form of ID to sign the paperwork under witness.